Aligning Few-Step Diffusion Models with Dense Reward Difference Learning: Experiments

-In our main experiments (\cref{sec:4.2,sec:4.3}), we use SD-Turbo~\cite{add}, a few-step text-to-image model distilled from Stable Diffusion v2.1~\cite{sd} through adversarial diffusion distillation~\cite{add}, as the base model.
+In our main experiments (Sections~\ref{sec:4.2} and \ref{sec:4.3}), we use SD-Turbo~\cite{add}, a few-step text-to-image model distilled from Stable Diffusion v2.1~\cite{sd} through adversarial diffusion distillation~\cite{add}, as the base model.
 For efficient finetuning, we apply Low-Rank Adaptation (LoRA)~\cite{lora}, which enables updating only the LoRA weights while freezing the pretrained model parameters.
-Following DDPO~\cite{ddpo}, we generate denoising trajectories using the DDIM sampler~\cite{ddim} with 50 denoising steps and a prompt set of 45 animal names.
+Following DDPO~\cite{ddpo}, we generate denoising trajectories during training using the DDIM sampler~\cite{ddim} and a prompt set of 45 animal names.
 Since SD-Turbo does not support classifier-free guidance or negative prompts, we disable them by setting the guidance scale to $1.0$.
-The model is finetuned separately with four commonly used reward functions: Aesthetic Score~\cite{aes}, ImageReward~\cite{imagereward}, HPSv2~\cite{hpsv2}, and PickScore~\cite{pick}.
+We implement four commonly used reward functions: Aesthetic Score~\cite{aes}, ImageReward~\cite{imagereward}, HPSv2~\cite{hpsv2}, and PickScore~\cite{pick}.